adhocteam/ca-alert/README.md

 We run tests for the front-end via [Mocha](https://mochajs.org/) as a test runner and Istanbul's [NYC](https://github.com/istanbuljs/nyc) tool for code coverage.
 Both can be triggered from the [Makefile](https://github.com/adhocteam/ca-alert/blob/master/web/Makefile) with `make test` and `make coverage`, for testing and code coverage, respectively.
 Front-end testing makes heavy use of Airbnb's [Enzyme](https://github.com/airbnb/enzyme) library to isolate and test individual React components.
 Using Enzyme, components can be [mounted](https://github.com/adhocteam/ca-alert/blob/master/web/test/signin_spec.js#L9), their [state altered](https://github.com/adhocteam/ca-alert/blob/master/web/test/signin_spec.js#L10), and then the [virtual DOM can be inspected](https://github.com/adhocteam/ca-alert/blob/master/web/test/signin_spec.js#L20) to make sure it meets the test conditions.
 Tests were developed alongside the features they verify and were run automatically by CodeShip on each push to GitHub.

-We performed manual 508 compliance testing.
-See [Design README](https://github.com/adhocteam/ca-alert/tree/master/design).
-For an actual product, we would also write automated tests.
+We performed 508 compliance testing using aXe and have included images [showing their status as passing](https://github.com/adhocteam/ca-alert/tree/master/design/accessibility).

 ### The server-side Rails API